In this article, you will learn how to create, configure, and modify desktop entries on Linux.

 To resolve this issue, you can simply create a desktop entry for that particular application and it will start to show up in the applications menu.

-How to create a desktop entry on Linux
+How to create desktop entries on Linux

 To create a desktop entry on a Linux distribution we can use two different ways.